 Ensure that the slide master in your Macabacus-enabled template is not "preserved."
 A preserved slide master will have a small pin icon next to it in Slide Master view.

 Macabacus > Settings menu).
 The Template Wizard will guide you through the following steps.
 If you created your template using the sample that installs with Macabacus as your starting point, then you may want to proceed directly to the Validate tab in Template Wizard to see if your template is already valid or, if not, what issues should be addressed for your template to validate.

 On the Layout Names tab in Template Wizard, ensure that each layout's name intuitively describes its form or function, as layout names are visible in some native and Macabacus interfaces.
 You can edit layout names directly on the Layout Names tab (similar to editing file/folder names in Windows Explorer), or using native PowerPoint functionality.
 If you rename a layout using native PowerPoint functionality, click the Refresh button in Template Wizard for the new name to appear.

-Use the Special Layouts tab to designate non-content layouts in your template that serve specific purposes (described above), and which must be explicitly identified for some presentation automation tools to work.
+Use the Special Layouts tab in the Template Wizard to designate non-content layouts in your template that serve specific purposes (described above), and which must be explicitly identified for some presentation automation tools to work.

 The agenda layout actually serves two functions: it is used as the table of contents slide when a presentation's flysheet style is set to "Topic," or as a flysheet when a presentation's flysheet style is set to "Agenda."
 Although the section divider slide only appears in a presentation if its flysheet style is set to "Topic," the bullet formatting (described below) on this slide determines the section numbering/lettering convention shown in the agenda.
 Therefore, you must include the section divider layout in your template to work with agendas, even if you never use a section divider slide in your presentations.